replore/noir-sample/README.md

 supports these features

-- using Web API Demo (get and processing API data(json) and show it in browser)
+- Web API Demo (get and processing API data(json) and show it in browser)
+- Twitter API usage Demo
-- using UTF-8 encoding sample(If you are non-Ascii language user, it could help because default noir project.clj doesn't support this settings.)
+- UTF-8 encoding sample(If you are non-Ascii language user, it could help because default noir project.clj doesn't support this settings.)

 ## Usage